Deadwood, South Dakota Sportsbooks

 The amendment asked voters to approve the expansion of gambling.
 This may only be done by changing the constitution.
 The state legislature passed the question already, meaning it becomes law on July 1, 2021.

 The constitutional amendment changed a few words in section 25 of Article III that cover Deadwood gambling.
 It added “wagering on sporting events” to the list of games permitted in Deadwood.
 The previous legal games are craps, roulette, keno, limited card games and slot machines.

 The current bet limit in Deadwood is $1,000, though most casinos cap the action at $100.
-The legislature will determine the maximum bet for sports betting.
+The gaming commission will determine the maximum bet for sports betting.

 Types of possible wagers at Deadwood sportsbooks

 - Straight bets: A wager made on one team involving a point spread or moneyline.